crisbusquets/uifrommars-autoposter/README.md

 - It uses Twitter (X) and LinkedIn's APIs to fetch post links from a Google Spreadsheet and then posts them at five different intervals during the day.
 - The Spreadsheet contains 110 posts, each with two different messages.
 If something has been posted in the last 30 days, it won't be posted again.
-- It uses Netlify Scheduled Functions.
+- It uses QStash to schedule posts.
+It could also work with Netlify Scheduled Functions, but they're more limited.
 - A Telegram bot allows me to check whether something has been posted (or not).

 ## How-To